liferay/alloyui.com/README.md

 Or go ahead and [read our main guide](http://liferay.github.com/alloyui.com/contributing).

+**Remember:** Before any pull request don't forget to run: `ant jshint`.
+If you find any error please fix it before send your pull request.

 ## How it works?

 We use [DocPad](https://github.com/bevry/docpad), a static generator in NodeJS.